Gill Whitehead

-Gill Whitehead is a British executive, with experience in digital safety and corporate governance.
+Gillian Rosemary Whitehead is a British executive, with experience in digital safety and corporate governance.
 She is a non-executive director at the British Olympic Association and NatWest Group and chair of the board for the 2025 Women's Rugby World Cup.

 Career

 Whitehead was a student at King Henry VIII School, Coventry.
 She trained as an economist, and worked for the BBC, Channel 4 and Google.
 She has a master's degree in the social sciences of the internet from Oxford University, and is a fellow of the Institute of Chartered Accountants.

 In November 2021, Whitehead was appointed by Ofcom to be the chief executive officer of the new digital regulators forum, established in response to the proposed Online Safety Act.
 Whitehead was one of several women hired from senior positions in major technology companies to take on this new regulatory role.
 In late 2022, Whitehead was appointed as Ofcom's Group Director for Online Safety.
 Whitehead was appointed a non-executive director of the NatWest Group in January 2025.